 Our Board of Directors has adopted a Code of Business Conduct and Ethics that is applicable to all members of our Board of Directors, our executive officers and our employees.
-We have posted the policy in the Investor Relations section of our web site at www.manh.com.
-If, in the future, we amend, modify or waive a provision in the Code of Business Conduct and Ethics, we may, rather than filing a Form 8-K, satisfy the disclosure requirement under Item 10 of Form 8-K by posting such information on our web site as necessary.
+We have posted the Code of Business Conduct and Ethics policy in the Investor Relations section of our web site at www.manh.com.
+If, in the future, we amend, modify or waive a provision in the Code of Business Conduct and Ethics, we may, rather than filing a Form 8-K, satisfy the disclosure requirement under Item 5.05 of Form 8-K by posting such information on our web site as necessary.